logbarron/kiko/docs/setup.md

 ## Placeholder Legend

 Use these tokens whenever an instruction requires project-specific values.
-The legend matches [docs/codebase/README.md](./codebase/README.md#placeholder-legend).

 | Placeholder | Description |
 | --- | --- |